 - Any additional information that might be useful.

-All applicants will be notified of status via email or phone on or before Monday, March 20, 2017.
-Inquiries regarding acceptance of individual applications prior to that date will not be entertained.
+All applicants will be notified of status via email or phone by the end of March.
+Inquiries regarding acceptance of individual applications will not be entertained.
 If you need to withdraw your application at any time, please email email@example.com.

-In 2016, we received over 200 applications and selected 29 interns.
+We receive hundreds of applications each year.
 The HudsonAlpha BioTrain Internship program is very competitive, and we receive applications from across the United States.

 HudsonAlpha Institute for Biotechnology is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of age, color, disability, gender, national origin, race, religion, sexual orientation, gender identity, veteran status, or any classification protected by federal, state, or local law.
 Consistent with its obligations under federal law, each company that is a federal contractor or subcontractor is committed to taking affirmative action to employ and advance in employment qualified women, minorities, disabled individuals and veterans.